qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/datasets-managed.md

 ![Summary-View](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/18datasets.png#thumbnail-60)

-Events related to the data load process are logged in the Activity Log.
+Events related to the data load process are logged in the [Activity Log](../../../activity-log.md).
 If any errors or issues occur with the data load, check the Activity Log for more information.

-## Activity Log
-The Activity Log records all major activity for the dataset, including dataset creation, updates to dataset structure, data loads, and data synchronization jobs.
-The options available in the dataset-level Activity Log are the same as the Activity Log at the application level.
-For more information, see [Activity Log](../../../04-Managing%20Applications/activity-log.md).
 </div>